-Over the first two weekends in April 2021, work was undertaken to reduce the station’s number of platforms from 18 to 17, this being necessary for the use of nine car Crossrail trains.
-Previously only seven or eight car trains could use the platforms at 16, 17 and 18.
-The other platforms in the station have of course been lengthened somewhat however the issue with 16, 17 and 18 was they were an add-on during the expansion of the station in the 1890s and that build required a rather tight platform layout compared to the rest of the station.
-For that reason these platforms were considerably shorter than the rest of the station, but were ideal for suburban services – and its why those to Ilford/Romford/Shenfield have always left from this part of the station.
+Over the first two weekends in April 2021, work was done to reduce the station’s platform count from 18 to 17, required for the use of nine car Crossrail trains.
+Previously, the platforms at 16, 17, and 18 could only accommodate seven or eight car trains.
+The other platforms in the station have been lengthened somewhat, but the issue with platforms 16, 17, and 18 was that they were added during the station’s expansion in the 1890s, and that build required a rather tight platform layout compared to the rest of the station.
+As a result, these platforms were significantly shorter than the rest of the station, but they were ideal for suburban services. – and its why those to Ilford/Romford/Shenfield have always left from this part of the station.

-The original reasons for the electrification from Liverpool Street to Shenfield was because the Great Eastern operated the most intensive suburban steam train services in the world, managing huge numbers of passengers who used the lines out of Liverpool Street in both the Shenfield and Enfield directions.
-Evidently electrification would make things easier for both the operating authorities and passengers alike.
-As I remember in those early days it was a most modern system compared to the steam locomotives still working the GE main lines.
-At its zenith it had reached Colchester/Clacton and Bishops Stortford.
+The Great Eastern operated the most intensive suburban steam train services in the world, managing huge numbers of passengers who used the lines out of Liverpool Street in both the Shenfield and Enfield directions, which was one of the original reasons for electrification from Liverpool Street to Shenfield.
+Clearly, electrification would benefit both the operating authorities and the passengers.
+When I was a kid, it was a cutting-edge system compared to the steam locomotives that still ran on the GE main lines.
+It had reached Colchester/Clacton and Bishops Stortford at its peak.
 It was a clean and efficient system and the trains were very well used and no doubt for a young kid like me it was all very exciting!
 Anything beyond Colchester or Bishops Stortford positively seemed old fashioned!
 Ironically people might think the Class 306s that were used on the Shenfield line might seem quite ancient, but at the time they were the latest and most modern trains (along with the others, the 305s, the 307s, the 309s, etc) and London’s other rail services just seemed so drab!

 Liverpool Street in the 1970s showing the 1895 extension – with platforms 12 to 18 visible.
 A pair of Class 306s can clearly been seen on 17 and 18.
 Source: Bygonely

-No wonder the Liverpool Street-Shenfield route – which was Britain’s most successful OHLE line to date – prompted the Eastern Region to become practically the first to do away with steam traction.
-Diesels were quite widespread in use by the late fifties and, as I have pointed out elsewhere I don’t recall seeing steam trains on the Southminster branch or the Southend Victoria route for that matter – they were fully diesel and electric from around the mid 1950s!
-When one thinks about the rest of the BR system (for example Waterloo steam until 1967 and the north west until August 1969), the year 1962 (if I remember right) was when we travelled on the Eastern Region’s final steam services – thereafter it was essentially an all diesel and electric railway.
+No surprise that the Liverpool Street-Shenfield route, Britain’s most successful OHLE line to date, prompted the Eastern Region to be among the first to abandon steam traction.
+Diesels were widely used by the late 1950s, and as I’ve previously stated, I don’t recall seeing steam trains on the Southminster branch or the Southend Victoria route – they were all diesel and electric by the mid 1950s!
+When compared to the rest of the BR system (for example, Waterloo steam until 1967 and the north west until August 1969), the year 1962 (if I recall correctly) was when we travelled on the Eastern Region’s final steam services – thereafter it was essentially all diesel and electric railway.

-However the Shenfield/Southend/ Colchester/Clacton system was the jewel in the Eastern Region’s crown, and a good quality intensive service was the order of the day.
-For those like me our train always left from almost invariably those two platforms on the east side of the station, namely platforms 17 and 18.
-They were almost exclusive to the Class 306s.
-In fact there was a strong affinity with the Shenfield electrification itself.
-Sadly with the latest changes that have been made at Liverpool Street that affinity no longer exists.
+The Shenfield/Southend/Colchester/Clacton system, on the other hand, was the crown jewel of the Eastern Region, and a high-quality intensive service was the order of the day.
+For those like me, our train almost always left from those two platforms on the station’s east side, namely platforms 17 and 18.
+They were almost entirely limited to the Class 306s.
+Indeed, there was a strong affinity with the Shenfield electrification.
+Unfortunately, due to recent changes at Liverpool Street, that affinity no longer exists.

-Having written on the Liverpool Street to Shenfield electrification previously, it seemed apt to write about the modifications to the platforms there.
-Its a phase of development, of moving on, much like the many other disconnects that too have occurred such as the removal of the Chadwell Heath car sidings, the Romford electrification works and engineers sidings where for many years some quite old carriages specially converted for OHLE maintenance could be seen.
-The power signal boxes, the signalling system, the old train indicators, and those huge signs such as that which had a big arrow and said ‘Ilford Car Sheds’ – it was all unique to the Shenfield line and its all gone too.
-And now we’ve lost both platforms 17 and 18 at Liverpool Street!
+Having previously written about the electrification of the Liverpool Street to Shenfield line, it seemed appropriate to write about the changes to the platforms there.
+It’s a stage of transition, similar to the removal of the Chadwell Heath car sidings, the Romford electrification works, and engineers sidings, where for many years some quite old carriages specially converted for OHLE maintenance could be seen.
+The power signal boxes, the signalling system, the old train indicators, and those massive signs with big arrows that said ‘Ilford Car Sheds’ were all unique to the Shenfield line, and they’re all gone now.
+Now we’ve lost both platforms 17 and 18 at Liverpool Street!

 The old order and the old platform!
 Class 315828 at the end of platform 17.
 Platform 18 at left is the new 17!

-Over the years many of the platforms at Liverpool Street were extended somewhat – especially after the engine shunts had been removed and made space available for track slewing and other modifications.
-These three platforms numbered 16-18 and squeezed in at the eastern side of the station were a problem though.
-The 1895 extension was castigated by critics because it practically consisted of a separate station.
-In 1975 British Rail wanted to demolish the entire lot and build a brand new station that better fitted the purpose.
+Many of the platforms at Liverpool Street were gradually extended over time, especially after the engine shunts were removed, making room for track slewing and other modifications.
+These three platforms, numbered 16-18 and located on the station’s eastern side, posed a problem.
+Critics chastised the 1895 extension because it essentially consisted of a separate station.
+In 1975, British Rail planned to demolish the entire structure and replace it with a new station that was better suited to the purpose.
 Campaigners such as John Betjeman intervened thus the main (and original) part of Liverpool Street station with its huge roof was retained, whilst the east side was totally modernised as far as it could be given the site’s constraints.

-Platforms 17 and 18 had of course much in the same position as they have been since 1895.
-And it was because of this that a quirk was built into the 1949 Shenfield scheme.
-This is the Ilford flyover.
-It wasn’t some ‘must have’ but rather a practical application that would enable suburban trains to use their sections of line without interrupting the express services.
-And one of those practical uses was the ability to switch trains over to the side needed to reach those very platforms at Liverpool Street.
+Platforms 17 and 18 were, of course, in the same position they had held since 1895.
+As a result, a quirk was incorporated into the 1949 Shenfield scheme.
+The Ilford flyover is shown here.
+It wasn’t a must-have feature, but rather a practical application that would allow suburban trains to use their sections of line without interfering with express services.
+One of those practical applications was the ability to switch trains to the side required to reach those platforms at Liverpool Street.

-Although nine car trains could use these (thats three Class 306 sets) the thing was the Class 306s carriages were shorter thus their nine cars wasn’t as long as a nine car Class 345.
-Thus once again, the Shenfield electrification has had a strong link in that these platforms were almost Class 306 specific.
-When the Class 315s came along these were fine too because eight carriages fitted into those very platforms at Liverpool Street.
-The problem started however when Crossrail came along – and its why we’ve seen seven car Class 345s to date, because that’s the maximum that can fit into these platforms.
-Even though this work has been done to modify the platforms I don’t think we’ll see any nine car 345s on the Great Eastern Lines until the May timetable change.
+Although nine car trains (three Class 306 sets) could use these, the carriages on the Class 306 were shorter, so their nine cars weren’t as long as a nine car Class 345.
+Thus, the Shenfield electrification had strong affinity again that these platforms were almost Class 306 specific.
+When the Class 315s arrived, they were also fine because eight carriages could fit onto those very platforms at Liverpool Street.
+The issue arose when Crossrail was introduced, which is why we’ve only seen seven Class 345s to date, because that’s the maximum that can fit into these platforms.
+Despite the work done to modify the platforms, there’ll probably be no nine car 345s on the Great Eastern Lines until the May timetable change.

-Having used the line since the late 1950s it does feel somewhat odd to arrive at Liverpool Street and see the new arrangement.
-Its been a long time coming and in fact its about three years late in the making as has the rest of the Crossrail project been too!
-There’s been debates as to whether the platforms should be extended because the main body of the Elizabeth Line’s traffic will be down towards Whitechapel and Liverpool Street (Elizabeth Line) platforms.
-TfL however intend to retain some peak hour services into Liverpool Street main line station, and as all its Class 345s will consist of nine car trains, the platforms need to be extended.
-The fact one platform is ‘lost’ isn’t quite so terrible as far as things go for when the Elizabeth Line is finally up and running, most trains will be going down the tunnels towards Paddington, thus the seventeen main line platforms at Liverpool Street station will have capacity to spare.
+Having used the line since the late 1950s, arriving at Liverpool Street and seeing the new arrangement is strange.
+It’s been a long time coming, and it’s about three years late, just like the rest of the Crossrail project!
+There has been discussion about whether the platforms should be extended because the majority of the Elizabeth Line traffic will be directed to the platforms at Whitechapel and Liverpool Street (Elizabeth Line).
+TfL intends to keep some peak-hour services into Liverpool Street main line station, and because all Class 345s will be nine car trains, the platforms will need to be extended.
+The fact one platform is ‘lost’ isn’t quite so terrible for when the Elizabeth Line is finally up and running, most trains will be going down the tunnels towards Paddington, thus the seventeen main line platforms at Liverpool Street station will have capacity to spare.

 Work was undertaken over the Easter break to remove the rails (these were put in the four foot on the adjacent line and are still there at the time of writing this article.
 Source: Twitter